asen00/Ludobots/README.md

 - parallelhc
 - quadruped

-You can find the end product in the branch called "final."
+You can find the end product in the [final](https://github.com/asen00/ludobots_sen/tree/final) branch.

 What I learned: object-oriented programming in Python, parallelization, seeding, pickling